KMFSousa/Arcanum/README.md

 - 3 Difficulty levels
 - Item drops providing buffs
 - Variety of monsters: Slimes, Orcs, etc
-- Boss Fight varies behaviour based on difficulty
+- Boss Fight varies behavior based on difficulty

+## Game Trailer
+A Fun trailer is available at the top level of this repo.

 # Code Breakdown
 * All the code can be found in /app/src/main/java/org.o7planning.android2dgame.